kofuk/exasm/README.md

 If you'd like to use assembler in automated build, command line assembler may be a good choice.
 Otherwise, you should build web interface instead.

+You need C++ compiler installed on your system.

 ```shell
 $ meson . _build && cd _build